 In larger lesions, a flap of skin may be formed using healthy adjacent tissue.
 It is then repositioned to cover the wound area.
 This localised flap of skin will be of the same colour and texture as the surrounding skin, making this method more desirable in cancers that affect the face.

-A fully qualified and expert plastic and cosmetic surgeon like Dr Ellis Choy has the understanding and capability to provide optimum results, including the creation of a less noticeable scar aligned with the natural curvature of facial features.
+A fully qualified Specialist Plastic Surgeon like Dr Ellis Choy has the understanding and capability to provide optimum results, including the creation of a less noticeable scar aligned with the natural curvature of facial features.

 Skin cancer is a condition that cannot be ignored or overlooked.
 If you have any concerns regarding skin cancer lesions, a consultation with Dr Choy will be most advantageous.
-He will help to alleviate any concerns and guide you on the path to the best possible treatment plan.
+He will help to alleviate any concerns and develop a personalised treatment plan tailored to your needs.